ChefDandy/CTE-menu/Poshc2/instructions/Permission_groups_discovery.md

 ## Detection Technique:
 * Monitor for newly constructed processes and/or command-lines for actions that could be taken to gather system and network information
 * Monitor for commands ran in WMI and Powershell related to group enumeration.
-* monitor for net.exe.
-Kibana "net.exe".
+* Monitor for net.exe.
+* Kibana can utilize string searches:
+    * "net.exe"